Cyclone Fani: Meteorological history

-The IMD began tracking a depression located to the west of Sumatra on 26th April, classifying it as BOB 02.
+On 26 April, the India Meteorological Department (IMD) began tracking a depression located to the west of Sumatra, designating it as BOB 02, meaning the second depression of 2019 formed in the Bay of Bengal, the first being Tropical Storm Pabuk earlier that year.
 Later that day, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system.
-Afterward, the storm slowly coalesced while moving northward, and was upgraded to a deep depression at 00:00 UTC on 27 April.
+Afterward, the storm slowly coalesced while moving northward, and was upgraded to a deep depression at 03:00 UTC on 27 April.
 At the same time, the JTWC began warning on the system, designating it 01B.
 Six hours later, the IMD upgraded the system to a cyclonic storm and gave it the name Fani.

-The system continued to intensify until 18:00 UTC on 27th April, after which it stagnated for over a day, as convection around the storm's center waxed and waned.
-Fani resumed strengthening around 12:00 UTC, with the IMD upgrading it to a severe cyclonic storm.
+The system continued to intensify until 18:00 UTC on 27 April, after which it stagnated for over a day while continuing to move northwest.
+On 29 April, Fani resumed strengthening around 12:00 UTC, with the IMD upgrading it to a severe cyclonic storm.
 At that time, Fani began a period of rapid intensification as it was located within a very favorable environment with sea surface temperatures of 30–31 C and low vertical wind shear.
-As a result, the JTWC upgraded Fani to a Category 1-equivalent cyclone late on 29th April.
-Around 00:00 UTC on 30th April, Fani was upgraded to a very severe cyclonic storm by the IMD.
+As a result, the JTWC upgraded Fani to a Category 1-equivalent cyclone late on 29 April.
+Around 00:00 UTC on 30 April, Fani was upgraded to a very severe cyclonic storm by the IMD.
 The organization of the system continued to improve, with tight spiral banding wrapping into a formative eye feature, resulting in Fani being upgraded to an extremely severe cyclonic storm by the IMD around 12:00 UTC, while the JTWC upgraded the storm to a Category 3-equivalent cyclone hours later.
-Development proceeded more slowly over the following days, with little improvement evident in the system's satellite presentation.
-On 2nd May, however, the central dense overcast became more symmetrical and the eye more distinct, and Fani was upgraded to a Category 4-equivalent cyclone by the JTWC at 06:00 UTC.
-Shortly after, Fani started another period of rapid intensification, attaining 1-minute sustained winds of 280 km/h, equivalent to a Category 5 tropical cyclone; according to the JTWC, it became the strongest storm on record in the north Indian Ocean, in terms of 1-minute sustained winds.
+On 2 May, the central dense overcast became more symmetrical and the eye more distinct, and Fani was upgraded to a Category 4-equivalent cyclone by the JTWC at 06:00 UTC.
+Shortly after, Fani started another period of rapid intensification, attaining 1-minute sustained winds of 280 km/h according to the JTWC.
+It became the strongest pre-monsoon cyclone in the Bay of Bengal since 1991.
 Operationally, the JTWC classified the system as a high-end Category 4-equivalent tropical cyclone with 1-minute sustained winds of 250 km/h, but raised their estimate in post-season re-analysis.